-After you have successfully created a new job to Email management plugin (for more information how to create a new job please refer to section Creating new jobs in contentACCESS) you can start to configure it.
+After you have successfully created a new job for Email management plugin (for more information how to create a new job please refer to section Creating new jobs in contentACCESS), you can start to configure it.
 Navigate to the Custom plugins ⇒ General ⇒ click on Jobs button and choose the job from the list.
 Click on ellipsis (…) and choose Configure option from the context menu as on Screenshot A (or double click on it in the grid).
 It is also possible to open the job for further configuration with a double click on the corresponding job icon in the Jobs ribbon group (Screenshot B).

 Screenshot A Screenshot B

 The job’s configuration page will open.
 The following sections must be configured here:

 ✓ EWS Settings